-Include this rule in your IPTables firewall if the Websense Policy Server does not run on the Content Gateway machine.
+Include this rule if the Websense Policy Server does not run on the Content Gateway machine.
 This is required because Content Gateway has bidirectional communication over ephemeral ports.

 Be sure to replace <POLICY Server IP> in the command with the actual IP address of the Policy Server machine.